lorcan2440/lorcan2440.github.io/content/post/origin-of-life-research/index.md

 \[B8\] Michaelian K. (2018). '[**Homochirality through Photon-Induced Denaturing of RNA/DNA at the Origin of Life**](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6027432/)'. *Life (Basel, Switzerland)*, *8*(2), 21. doi:10.3390/life8020021.

->UV radiation from sunlight can be scattered and totally internally reflected at a water-air interface to form \~5% circular polarisated radiation during late afternoon near the sea surface.
+>UV radiation from sunlight can be scattered and totally internally reflected at a water-air interface to form \~5% circular polarised radiation during late afternoon near the sea surface.
 At the higher sea surface temperatures in the afternoon, this radiation could melt RNA/DNA duplexes, with faster kinetics for strands containing more D-nucleotides due to the polarisation.
 Strands with D-nucleotides would become more available for template replication, selecting for more homochiral RNA/DNA.
 L-tryptophan also complexes enantioselectively with D-RNA, also increasing the *ee* of the tryptophan.

 \[B9\] Globus, N., Fedynitch, A. and Blandford, R. (2021). '[**Polarized Radiation and the Emergence of Biological Homochirality on Earth and Beyond**](https://iopscience.iop.org/article/10.3847/1538-4357/abe461)', *The Astrophysical Journal, 910(85)*. doi:10.3847/1538-4357/abe461